cosmos/ibc/spec/ics-024-host-requirements/README.md

 ## Synopsis

-This specification defines the minimal set of interfaces which must be provided and properties which must be fulfilled by a state machine hosting an implementation of the interblockstate machine communication protocol.
+This specification defines the minimal set of interfaces which must be provided and properties which must be fulfilled by a state machine hosting an implementation of the interblockchain communication protocol.

 ### Motivation